-DAAD gives an allowance for your travel expenses all the DAAD Scholarship winners.
+DAAD gives an allowance for your travel expenses to all the DAAD Scholarship winners.

 - What benefits are extended to the holder’s family

-The holders, as well as their family, have to have health insurance right from the inception of their stay in the country and in most programmes, insurance coverage is part of the scholarship.
+The holders, as well as their families, have to have health insurance right from the inception of their stay in the country, and in most programmes, insurance coverage is part of the scholarship.
 If the program does not include insurance coverage under specific conditions then it is allowed that you take out the cheap insurance.

 - Is it allowed that I get a part-time job as a scholarship holder in Germany?

 Scholarship holders that want to work part-time during their study have to seek the consent of the DAAD.
 Your academic supervisor or the course coordinator must also provide their approval.
 DAD will then move to confirm that the employee does not inconvenience your study.
 However, the additional income that exceeds €450 gross monthly is deductible from your monthly scholarship payment.

 - What if I am getting a second scholarship from another provider in my home country, does it affect my scholarship with the DAAD.

 A second scholarship from an international provider that goes beyond €450 will not affect your DAAD scholarship.
 In the event that the second scholarship exceeds this figure, then it automatically follows that the amount is to be deducted from the DAAD scholarship